 However, there are times when you really do need to connect to a specific server in the farm.
 In this case, you will need to start up the Remote Desktop client with the "/a" switch.
 This can be typed in the command line or the run box.

-This will launch the Remote Desktop client in administration mode, and it's session will not get redirected.
+This will launch the Remote Desktop client in administration mode, and its session will not get redirected.

 Add DNS Entries for the RD Connection Broker Farm

-Following on from the above, where you will sometimes get an error message if you try to Remote Desktop into load balanced servers using one of the server's name, you will need to create DNS entries for the RD Farm.
+Following on from the above, where you will sometimes get an error message if you try to Remote Desktop into load-balanced servers using one of the server's name, you will need to create DNS entries for the RD Farm.
 The DNS server should be enabled for round robin DNS.
 The RD Farm name can be anything you like, as long as it's accepted by the DNS server e.g. RDFarm.
-The reason why we need the DNS server to be enabled for round robin DNS is because we will have multiple entries for the RD Farm name, with each entry pointing to each server's IP address that is in the farm.
+The reason why we need the DNS server to be enabled for round robin DNS is that we will have multiple entries for the RD Farm name, with each entry pointing to each server's IP address that is in the farm.

 Navigate to the DNS zone, and create the DNS entries for the farm.

-DNS Round Robin Load Balancing and Connection Broker
+DNS Round Robin Load-Balancing and Connection Broker

 By using the farm DNS name for the server name in the Remote Desktop client, we are using DNS round robin to decide which RD session host server is going to have the initial connection.
 This is called DNS round robin load balancing.